kemerelab/OpenBBox/README.md

 #OpenBBox

-The Open Behavior Box was created as an open-source solution for behavior training and analyze of rats and another types of animals.
-The OpenBBox was design to provide a generic controller to behavior task and support to multiple video stream over the network.
+The Open Behavior Box was created as an open-source solution for behavioral training and real-time analysis of rats and another types of animals.
+OpenBBox was design to provide a generic controller for behavioral tasks and supports multiple video streams over the network.

     git clone https://github.com/nelrice/OpenBBox.git

 ## Architecture

-The OpenBBox is a client/server application, that is write in QT to achieve a cross-platform solution.
-Using the server application, called **OpenBBox Manager**, we can dynamically discovery new nodes in the network and manage this nodes by controlling behavior task, storing information and visualizing video streams.
-The clients, called OpenBBOx Nodes, are an embedded Linux platform capable of controlling multiple peripheral devices to performance a task and send video stream over the network. **With this architecture we achieve a customizable and low cost solution.**
+OpenBBox is a client/server application, that is written using the QT library to achieve a cross-platform solution.
+Using the server application, called **OpenBBox Manager**, we can dynamically discover new nodes in the network and manage these nodes by controlling behavior tasks, storing information and visualizing video streams.
+The clients, called OpenBBox Nodes, are an embedded Linux platform capable of controlling multiple peripheral devices to perform behavioral task input/output control and send video stream over the network. **With this architecture we achieve a customizable and low cost solution.**

 ## Projects